 04 of 05

-Remember mom's chicken soup?
-Well in Puerto Rico, they remember mom's asopao.
-This is a homemade classic - a savory soup usually made with chicken and rice.
-Fortunately, many restaurants have the dish on their menus, as it's a perennial favorite with islanders.
-It's more like a gumbo than a soup, and it can come in several variations, including chicken, shellfish, pork, ham, peppers, pigeon peas, olives, and tomatoes, among other ingredients.Continue to 5 of 5 below.
+Asopao is Puerto Rico's answer to chicken noodle soup.
+This homemade classic is a savory soup usually cooked with chicken and rice.
+Fortunately, many restaurants have the dish on their menus, as it is a perennial favorite with islanders.
+Just know that it's more like a gumbo than a soup, and it can come in several variations, including chicken, shellfish, pork, ham, peppers, pigeon peas, olives, and tomatoes, among other ingredients.Continue to 5 of 5 below.

 05 of 05